Code Signing Vs. SSL Certificate: Differences Explained

 Summarising

 Code Signing and SSL certificates can coexist to create a safe space for Internet users by providing different layers of security.
 For example, suppose a user wants to download a software application from a website that has both a Code Signing certificate and an SSL certificate.
-In that case, they can be assured that the software is legit and that the website’s connection is secure.
+In that case, people can rest assured that the software is legitimate and that the website has a secure connection.

 Janki Mehta